HTTP API

 Method Description Success Failure Reason

-GET Returns description of requested resource 200 OK 404 Not Found Resource with request URI not found
+GET Returns the data of a document 200 OK 404 Not Found Document with request URI not found

 406 Not Acceptable Media type not supported

-POST Appends data to the application dataset (creates or updates resource descriptions) 200 OK 201 Created 400 Bad Request RDF syntax error
+POST Appends data to a named graph 204 No Content 400 Bad Request RDF syntax error

 413 Payload Too Large Request body too large